rumblywharf/Toy-Collection-Android-Application/README.md

 gallery for their prompts however I could never get it to function proprely.
 I left in the add photo button in hopes of getting it to work eventually.

 Assignment 3:
 I have made minor changes since Assignment 2 as I believe my UI to be clear and easy to use.
-I have foratted my application a little more since the last assignment, adding more spacing and constraits to the design.
+I have formatted my application a little more since the last assignment, adding more spacing and constraits to the design.
 I have added a launcher icon and secured my database so that it is no longer public.
 I have uploaded my app to the google play store however am still pending approval for my release.